 For any Emergency, Call or Text the Rescue Line 07909 795064 Open 24/7

-We are a Not For Profit Organisation and rely solely on donations for the public for provisions of foods and medications.
+We are a Not For Profit Organisation, and rely solely on donations from the public for provisions of foods and medications.

 London Wildlife protection runs a strictly no-kill policy with rescued animals.

 One of our volunteers will endeavour to collect the injured animal... more

 CHRISTMAS GET TOGETHER

 London Wildlife Protection will be having a ‘Christmas Get Together’ on Tuesday 12th December from 7pm onwards at The Sir Michael Balcon, a Wetherspoon pub, 46–47 The Mall, Ealing, W5 3TJ, just a 3 minute walk from Ealing Broadway station.